 1. You pay less NI so your take-home pay goes up, without affecting your income tax ✓ 2.
 Your pay reviews and any enhancements and overtime are not affected ✓ 3.
-The contributions to your DC Plan are still based on your salary before any adjustment for Pensions+ ~ 4.
-Life assurance and death benefits are based on your salary before any adjustment for Pensions+ ~ 5.
-Your Basic State Pension is not affected ✓
+Your pension still builds up based on your salary before any adjustment for Pensions+ ~ 4.
+Life assurance and death benefits are based on your salary before any adjustment for Pensions+ ✓ 5.
+Your Basic State Pension is not affected \checkmark

-Your original gross salary before any adjustment for Pensions+ will also be the amount used in any personal official letters e.g. mortgage letters, loan applications or job references etc.
+Your original gross salary before any adjustment for Pensions+ will also be the amount used in any personal official letters e.g. mortgage letters, loan applications or job references etc